binghe/Acrobat-Actions/README.md

+---
+author: Chun Tian
+---

-# Custom Commands and Actions for Acrobat® Pro
+# Custom Commands and Actions for Adobe® Acrobat®
-Chun Tian (binghe)

 Actions, Custom Commands, Preflights and Plugins (C++ and JavaScript) for Adobe® Acrobat® Pro (XI and DC)